optakt/flow-dps/docs/introduction.md

 Sealing a blocks computation result is done **after** the block itself is finalized.
 After the computation results have been broadcast as execution receipts, the consensus nodes wait for the verification in the form of **result approvals** by the verification nodes.
 When a super-majority has approved the result (and no errors were found / slashing results were issued) — execution result is considered for **sealing**.
-**Block Seal** is included in the next block that the consensus nodes finalize — block seal for a block is stored in a later block.
+**Block seal** is included in the next block that the consensus nodes finalize — block seal for a block is stored in a later block.

 ### Execution Nodes